taxprofiler/taxpasta/paper/paper.md

 Across profilers, relative abundances can be reported in read counts, fractions, or percentages, as well as any number of additional columns with extra information.
-Taxonomic identifiers can be recorded with taxonmic identifiers, taxonomic names and/or in some cases semi-colon-separated taxonomic 'paths' (lineages).
+Taxa can be recorded using taxonomic identifiers, taxonomic names and/or in some cases semi-colon-separated taxonomic 'paths' (lineages).
 These can also be formatted in different ways, from typical tables, to including 'indented' taxonomy trees such as in the Kraken [@wood_improved_2019] family of profilers.
-Manually parsing these for comparison can be an arduous, error-prone task, with researchers often reverting to custom R and Python scripting, or even manual correction in spreadsheet software.
+Manually parsing these for comparison can be an arduous, error-prone task, with researchers often reverting to custom R [@r_core_team_r_2023] and Python scripting, or even manual correction in spreadsheet software.

 With TAXPASTA, all of those formats can be converted into a single, standardised output, that, at a minimum, contains taxonomic identifiers and their relative